yaning-wu/yaning-wu.github.io/_pages/creative-portfolio.md

 author_profile: true
 ---

-I consider my self-directed creative work an integral part of my identity as a beginner researcher, and one that keeps me motivated during challenging periods. here are some examples of my outputs:
+I consider my self-directed creative work an integral part of my identity as a researcher, and one that keeps me motivated during challenging periods. here are some examples of my outputs:

 <!---visual art--->